pact-foundation/pact-php/README.md

 ### 2. Configure PHP unit
 Bootstrap PHPUnit with appropriate composer and autoloaders.
 Optionally, add a bootstrap api from the *Build API* section.

-### 3. Tell the provider it needs to honour the pact
+### 3. Tell the provider it needs to honor the pact
 ```php
 <?php